 Why would the Birkie be cancelled due to weather or course conditions?

 The Canadian Birkie Ski Festival takes place during winter in a remote wilderness location encompassing a large area.
 Climate and snow conditions are unpredictable, which can sometimes lead to unsafe conditions for skiers or volunteers.
 If poor weather or trail conditions are dangerous to participants, the Canadian Birkebeiner Society will cancel all or part of the event.

 The Canadian Birkie Ski Festival will only proceed if weather and course conditions are safe for participants and volunteers.
-While cancellations are relatively infrequent and result in great disappointment to everyone, we want skiers and volunteers to understand the vital reasons behind the decision.

 Why not reschedule the event to another date or location?